haveno-dex/haveno-site/_posts/2024-02-17-haveno-council-vote.md

 Emails will be sent out from the CIVS platform once the polls have started.

+(Times listed in EST)

-Voter registration is open now, and will be closed at [TBD].
+Voter registration is open now, and will be closed on 02/20 (Tuesday) at 3PM.

-Primary election will start on [TBD] and end on [TBD].
+Primary election will start on 02/20 at 3PM, and end on 02/21 at 3PM.

-General election will start on [TBD] and end on [TBD].
+General election will start on 02/21 at 3PM and end on 02/22 at 3PM.

 ### Instructions below: